iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

   to 0.5 will send the motor a 50% throttle command.
 Since we are in Voltage mode, this will be interpreted as a percentage of the maximum voltage, which should be 5V.
 So setting this to 0.5 should set the motor to the same speed as setting the Voltage parameter to 2.5V.
 * **PWM**: This tells the motor to spin with a percentage of its input voltage.
 For example, if your input voltage is 20V, and you set this parameter to 0.5, the motor will spin with a 10V drive voltage, since 50% of 20V is 10V.
+A positive PWM percentage always goes in the counter-clockwise direction, and a negative PWM percentage always goes clockwise.
 * **Velocity**: This commands the motor to try and maintain a specific velocity in rad/s, using closed loop PID control.
+A positive velocity always goes in the counter-clockwise direction, and a negative velocity always goes clockwise.
 * **Voltage**: This commands the motor to a specific drive voltage.
-A positive voltage goes in the positive direction as set in the General tab.
+A positive voltage always goes in the counter-clockwise direction, and a negative voltage always goes clockwise.

 Try out some of these parameters and observe how the motor spins.
 For example, try setting the Voltage to 2.5V, then set the ESC Input to 0.5.
 You should observe the motor staying at the same speed.
 You can repeat this with 5.0V and a 1.0 ESC input.
 The motor is now set up for basic testing with the Control Center.
 For integrating with a flight controller,